Skip to main content

 3. Create a subfolder called Astroblast, and choose that folder.

-Now any changes you make will be autosaved directly into a folder called Astroblast.
+Now any changes you make from this point forward will be autosaved to your Astroblast folder.

-Note that other browsers will simply download a copy of your project to your Downloads folder, as autosave is not yet supported in other browsers.
+Note that other browsers (e.g. Safari and Firefox) will simply download a copy of your project to your Downloads folder, as autosave is not yet supported in other browsers.